PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-08 15:00:16
+Last updated: 2024-04-08 15:00:49
-Random Quote: Love can’t be timed.
-It has to be lived. - Berlin
+Random Quote: "Crutch down and bend over a little bit."
+Barney: "Wow, It took five shots of tequila to have you in that position." - Barney Stinson